 We believe that pitolisant's ability to regulate histamine gives it the potential to provide therapeutic benefit in other rare neurological diseases that are mediated through H3 receptors and histamine signaling.
-We are taking a mechanism-based approach to managing the life cycle of pitolisant and identified idiopathic hypersomnia ("IH"), another central disorder of hypersomnolence like narcolepsy, as our next potential new indication for WAKIX, which received Orphan Drug designation by the FDA in September 2023 and Fast Track Designation in November 2023.
+We ~~are taking~~ have applied a mechanism-based approach to managing the life cycle of pitolisant and identified idiopathic hypersomnia ("IH"), another central disorder of hypersomnolence like narcolepsy, as our next potential new indication for WAKIX, which received orphan drug designation by the FDA in September 2023 and Fast Track Designation in November 2023.
 In April 2022, we initiated a Phase 3 registrational trial, the INTUNE Study, to evaluate the efficacy and safety of pitolisant in adult patients with IH.
-We completed enrollment in the INTUNE study in May 2023 and we announced topline data on October 11, 2023, in October 2023.
-While the primary endpoint did not meet statistical significance, we believe the totality of the data showed favorable numerical trends for pitolisant in the treatment of adult patients with IH.
-We are currently analyzing the full data set to determine next steps, which include interactions IH and we met with the FDA in March 2024 to discuss the path forward for IH.
+We completed enrollment in the INTUNE study in May 2023 and we announced topline data in October 2023.
+While the primary endpoint did not meet statistical significance, we believe the totality of the data showed favorable numerical trends for pitolisant in the treatment of adult patients with IH and we met with the FDA in March 2024 to discuss the path forward for IH.
 Following our meeting with the FDA, we plan to submit a supplemental NDA ("sNDA") for IH in the second half of 2024 based on the totality of the data obtained from the INTUNE study and from other sources.

 We are focusing our development efforts on other rare neurological disorders in which EDS is a prominent symptom, including Prader-Willi Syndrome ("PWS") and myotonic dystrophy, otherwise known as dystrophia myotonica ("DM").
-Based on the positive signals from the data from our Phase 2 proof-of-concept signal detection clinical trial to evaluate pitolisant for the treatment of EDS and other key symptoms in patients with PWS, an end-of-phase 2 meeting with the FDA was held in June 2023.
+Based on the positive signals from the data from our Phase 2 proof-of-concept signal detection clinical trial to evaluate pitolisant for the treatment of EDS and other key ~~behavioral~~ symptoms in patients with PWS, an end-of-phase 2 meeting with the FDA was held in June 2023.
 We aligned with the FDA on the proposed Phase 3 registration study design to support further investigation of pitolisant as a potential treatment to address the unmet medical need for children, adolescents and adults with PWS experiencing EDS, for which there is currently no approved treatment.
-In October 2023, we received FDA alignment of regarding the protocol for the Phase 3 TEMPO study in patients with PWS, which we believe will satisfy the requirements for both the registrational trial and one of the two requirements for pediatric exclusivity.
-We expect exclusivity for pitolisant.
-In February 2024, the FDA granted Orphan Drug designation to initiate pitolisant for the treatment of PWS.
-The Phase 3 registration trial, the TEMPO study, was initiated in the first quarter of March 2024.
-In June 2021, we initiated a Phase 2 proof-of-concept signal detection clinical trial to evaluate pitolisant for the treatment of EDS, fatigue and cognitive dysfunction in adult patients with DM1 and we are on track for announced topline results from this trial in the fourth quarter of 2023, in which clinically meaningful improvements were demonstrated in EDS and fatigue.
+In October 2023, we received FDA alignment regarding the ~~protocol study design~~ for the Phase 3 TEMPO study in patients with PWS, which we believe will satisfy the requirements for both the registrational trial and one of the two requirements for pediatric exclusivity for pitolisant.
+In February 2024, the FDA granted Orphan Drug designation to pitolisant for the treatment of PWS.
+The Phase 3 registrational trial, the TEMPO study, was initiated in March 2024.
+In June 2021, we initiated a Phase 2 proof-of-concept signal detection clinical trial to evaluate pitolisant for the treatment of EDS, fatigue and cognitive dysfunction in adult patients with DM1 and announced topline results from this trial in the fourth quarter of 2023, in which clinically meaningful improvements were demonstrated in EDS and fatigue.
 The safety profile was consistent with the established safety profile of pitolisant.